jarun/imgp/README.md

-      -h, --help            show this help message and exit -x res, --res res     output resolution in HxV or percentage -o deg, --rotate deg  rotate clockwise by angle (in degrees) -q N, --quality N     save the image with a specified quality factor N(on a scale of [1, 95]) [default: 75] -a, --adapt           adapt to resolution by orientation [default: off] -c, --convert         convert PNG to JPG format [default: off]
+      -h, --help            show this help message and exit -x res, --res res     output resolution in HxV or percentage -o deg, --rotate deg  rotate clockwise by angle (in degrees) -q N, --quality N     save the image with the specified quality factor N(on a scale of [1, 95]) [default: 75] -a, --adapt           adapt to resolution by orientation [default: off] -c, --convert         convert PNG to JPG format [default: off]